Learning and talking a language

 Poetic function

 Another function of language is poetic or aesthetic, used to focus on the message itself, embellishing it with rhetorical features or figures of speech to highlight its beauty.
-We mainly find them in literary texts but they may also be in more everyday texts, such as in the case of sayings and quotes.
+We mainly find them in literary texts, but they may also be in more everyday texts, such as in the case of sayings and quotes.
+This function enhances the aesthetic experience, allowing the audience to appreciate the beauty of language beyond its semantic value.

 What Are the Different Functions of Language - Poetic function